vgmstream/vgmstream/doc/BUILD.md

 **Git**: optional, to generate version numbers:
 - Git for Windows: https://git-scm.com/download/win

+**autotools**: optional, indirectly used by some libs.
+- For Windows you must include GCC and Linux's sh tool in some form in PATH.
+  - The simplest would be installing MinGW-w64 for GCC.exe and Git for sh.exe, and making PATH point their bin dir.
+  - ex. `C:/i686-7.1.0-win32-sjlj-rt_v5-rev2/mingw32/bin` and `C:/Git/bin`
+- Both must be installed/copied in a dir without spaces

 ## Compiling modules

 ### CLI (test.exe/vgmstream-cli) / Winamp plugin (in_vgmstream) / XMPlay plugin (xmp-vgmstream)